German destroyer Z23: Battle of the Bay of Biscay

 The German ships were unaware of the sinking until the following afternoon and continued onward to the rendezvous point.
 They had been spotted by an American Liberator bomber on the morning of the 28th and the British light cruisers Glasgow and Enterprise, which were assigned to Stonewall, maneuvered to intercept them.
 By this time, the weather had gotten significantly worse and the German ships were steaming for home, hampered by the rough seas that threw spray over their forward guns that made them very hard to work.
 In addition the spray severely reduced visibility and hampered the rangefinders and sights for the guns and torpedoes.
 Using her radar, Glasgow was the first to open fire at the closest German ships, Z23 and Z27, at 13:46 at a range of 19600 m with Enterprise following a few minutes later.
 Z23 fired six torpedoes once the range closed to 17000 m, but they all missed.
 About that time, the destroyers began firing back.
 At 14:18 Erdmenger decided to split his forces and ordered Z23, Z27, and three torpedo boats to reverse course to the north.
 Z23 fired another torpedo, which also missed, five minutes later.
 The cruisers pursued the northern group and a hit in Z27's forward boiler room disabled one of her turbines and gradually reduced her speed.
 Glasgow and Enterprise concentrated their fire on the three torpedo boats after they turned south again at 14:39, sinking two of the torpedo boats.
 Z23 attempted to come to the drifting Z27's aid, but was ordered to disengage when Enterprise appeared.
 The torpedo boat T22 joined up with Z23 and the two ships reached Saint-Jean-de-Luz, close to the Spanish border, later that day.

 On 30 January 1944, Z23 was carrying out exercises in the south of the Bay of Biscay with Z32 and Z37 when the former collided with Z37.
 The impact detonated a torpedo warhead, knocked out both turbines and started a large fire amidships.
 Z23 towed her to Bordeaux where she was deemed a constructive total loss.
 The ship resumed escorting uboats through the bay, but was docked at La Pallice when she was attacked by 14 Avro Lancaster heavy bombers on 12 August.
 One bomb penetrated through the forward boiler room, detonating on the harbor bottom, and another landed near by.
 The ship began to flood and took on a list to port unable to use her pumps until she was connected to shore power.
 Z23 was also deemed a constructive total loss and she was decommissioned on 20 August with all of her equipment destroyed that could not be salvaged.
-The French Navy refloated the ship in 1945 and towed the ship to Cherbourg in two years later to use her for spares.
+The French Navy refloated the ship in 1945 and towed the ship to Cherbourg two years later to use her for spares.
 She was condemned on 7 October 1951 and subsequently scrapped.